Barney Bear (game series)

-The Barney Bear series is a collection of educational video games intended for children aged 2–6, programmed by Dave Krohne with artwork by Stephen Beam.
+The Barney Bear series is a collection of educational video games intended for children aged 2–6, released between 1990 and 1991, programmed by Dave Krohne with artwork by Stephen Beam.
 Each was published by Free Spirit Software Inc. in a departure from previous adult-oriented erotic games.
 The Barney Bear games are presented as interactive picture books narrated by a synthesized voice.
 In each game, the protagonist Barney Bear goes to a new location where players are presented with a simple story and activities.